maindolaamit/genai-cli/readme.md

 # Gemini CLI

 Gemini CLI is a command-line interface for interacting with the Gemini API.
-This tool allows users to provide text or file prompts, attach files, specify additional context through folder paths, and save outputs in various formats.
+This tool allows users to provide text or file prompts, process various file types (images, text, PDFs, audio, video), and save outputs in different formats.

 ## Features

-- Provide text or file prompts for API interaction.
+- Provide text or file prompts for API interaction
-- Attach files via command-line parameters.
-- Specify a folder path for additional context.
+- Process multiple file types including images, text, PDFs, audio, and video
+- Support for folder input with automatic file type detection
+- Size validation for uploaded files (limited to 20MB)
-- Save output to a specified file path.
+- Save output to a specified file path
-- Choose between text or image output types.
+- Choose between text or image output types
-- Select different models for generating responses.
+- Select different models for generating responses

 ## Installation